What to bring to rehab

 Any reading materials that glorify drugs and alcohol, sex, or pornography are prohibited and will be turned away.
 E-Book readers must not have WIFI capability to be used inside inpatient addiction treatment facilities.

 MP3 player without WIFI capability

 Music can be very helpful during recovery from drugs and alcohol.
 You can bring an MP3 player however, due to treatment integrity concerns, it must not have the ability to connect to WIFI.

-- You’ll be provided with 1 long sleeve or short sleeve shirt and 1 pair of pajama pants during your check-in process
+- 1 long sleeve or short sleeve shirt and 1 pair of pajama pants during your check-in process

 - Bed linens